 Eventually, the conveyor stopped, and no more luggage came out.
 As I made my way over to customer service, I saw my suitcase leaning up against the wall.
 It’d probably been there the whole time.

-A colleague of mine always puts a Bluetooth tracker in her luggage.
-Had I thought ahead, I could’ve done the same, using Bluetooth on my smartphone to see the exact location of my suitcase.
+A colleague of mine always puts a Bluetooth® tracker in her luggage.
+Had I thought ahead, I could’ve done the same, using Bluetooth technology on my smartphone to see the exact location of my suitcase.
 Even airports are getting wise to personal item finding.
 According to SITA, 61% of airports are either investing in or plan to invest in digital tags over the next two years.

-Working for the Bluetooth SIG, I am continually amazed by all the problems different companies use Bluetooth to solve.
-Wayfinding, point of interest information, and personal item finding are just three ways Bluetooth could have been used to ease my travel woes, but a lot more is being done with location services innovations.
+Working for the Bluetooth SIG, I am continually amazed by all the problems different companies use Bluetooth technology to solve.
+Wayfinding, point of interest information, and personal item finding are just three ways Bluetooth technology could have been used to ease my travel woes, but a lot more is being done with location services innovations.
 Check out this new infographic to see five other cool use cases and see what’s driving their rapid adoption.